 The Laboratory Practical Exercise:

-Due to Covid-19 regulations we can only organise one laboratory practical exercise this year.
-The class will be split into 12 groups so make sure you know which group you are in and when your three-hour session is timetabled (two sessions will run on Wednesdays in each of weeks 3-8).
-For students not on campus, or who tell the BTO formally that they do not wish to attend in-person (by emailing the course administrator at firstname.lastname@example.org), a videoed version will be available.
-It is essential that you attend either in-person, or online and you must sign in.
+The class will be split into 12 groups so make sure you know which group you are in and when your three-hour session is timetabled (two sessions will run on Wednesdays in each of weeks 4-9).
+It is essential that you attend and you must sign in.
 You should write up the experiment according to the structured template to be provided and submit your own work for assessment by the appropriate deadline.
 Your mark for this work will count towards your course mark.
 A follow-up session for this practical will be offered in triplicate and will be scheduled to take place as soon as possible after your laboratory session but before your submission deadline.

 In addition to the timetabled online teaching, assessed exercise preview/feedback and laboratory-practical review sessions, there are several additional entries in the timetable.
-Early on in this course you must complete the online Multiple-Choice Test on Biological Chemistry Basics and submit your answers after which we will hold duplicate sessions to go through model answers, with the class divided in two.
+Early on in this course you must complete the online Multiple-Choice Test on Biological Chemistry Basics and submit your answers after which we will hold a feedback session to go through model answers.
 There will be a live online PyMOL session (with tutors available to address queries) that you are very strongly advised to attend as this will help you answer an associated test (that you must complete, but which will not be formally assessed).